ricaun/NetOctree/Octree/NuGetReadme.md

 .NET Octree
 ===========

-A dynamic octree implementation written in C# as a .NET Standard 2.1 library, built on the `System.Numerics` library.
+A dynamic octree implementation written in C# as a .NET Standard 2.1 library, built on the `System.DoubleNumerics` library.

 Description
 -----------